Chia-Network/website/webroot/faq/faq.md

 + <b>Q: What is Chia?</b>

-A: Chia Network uses vacant disk space on hard drives to farm seeds.
-Chia farming uses proof of space (PoSpace), co-ordinated with another consensus algorithm, proof of time (PoT).
-The goal is to to prevent wasting massive amounts of energy securing the network and prevent ASIC-powered centralisation.
-A hard disk will have its empty space filled with randomly generated proofs.
+A: Chia is a pre-launch digital currency and blockchain that relies upon proofs of space and proofs of time instead of traditional proofs of work.
+Chia "farms" via unused storage space that is allocated by "farmers" who will receive Chia coins for solving a block challenge as a consensus mechanism.
+Chia "farming" uses proof of space, co-ordinated with another consensus algorithm, proof of time, to mitigate known attacks on previous proof of space based blockchains.
+Our goal is to to prevent wasting massive amounts of electricity to secure a blockchain and lessen (e.g. ASIC-powered mining) centralisation.
+A hard disk will have its empty space filled with randomly generated proofs when "seeding."